lukehalley/hillfort/README.md

 If you do not know how to get a Google Maps API [here is a tutorial by Google](https://developers.google.com/maps/documentation/android-sdk/signup)

-Finally connect your device or start a emulator and run the app! 😃
+Finally connect your device or start an emulator and run the app! 😃

 ## Key Features